Curriculum

 Research

-The Hong Kong Institute of Asia-Pacific Studies conducted a telephone survey in May–June 2024, to gauge public perceptions of wealth disparity in Hong Kong.
-The results revealed that 69% of respondents viewed the disparity between the rich and the poor as a serious issue, a rise of 9 percentage points from the previous year.
-According to the survey, 10% of participants also reported that their household income was insufficient for daily expenses.
-In light of the current situation, 81% of participants believed the government should increase efforts to address the wealth gap, and 53% said that they were prepared to pay higher taxes to assist the poor.
+The Hong Kong Institute of Asia-Pacific Studies conducted a telephone survey in May 2025, to gauge public perceptions of wealth disparity in Hong Kong.
+Like last year’s survey results, it revealed that 70% of respondents viewed the disparity between the rich and the poor as a serious issue, According to the survey, 10% of participants also reported that their household income was insufficient for their daily expenses.
+In light of the current situation, 81% of participants believed that the government should increase efforts to address the wealth gap, and 51% said that they were prepared to pay higher taxes to assist the poor.

 Offering financial aid to students in need